 Just one night of complete, or even partial, sleep loss can interfere with all kinds of bodily functions, such as hormonal activity and our immune protection against infections.
-Reduced sleep seems to lead to increased weight gain—a theory now supported by at least fifty studies; studies which point to a fifty percent increase in obesity among those studied getting fewer than six hours of sleep.
+Reduced sleep seems to lead to increased weight gain—a theory now supported by at least 50 studies; studies which point to a 50% increase in obesity among those studied getting fewer than six hours of sleep.
 Research also shows an association between sleep restriction and the development of type 2 diabetes.

 Adding to the huge effects restricted sleep has on immune and hormonal function, its greatest impact probably occurs in the brain.
 It seems that when we are sleep deprived, our brain remembers negative words and experiences twice as much as positive words and experiences.
 Just another reason to get our zzz’s so that we can see the glass as always at least half-full.

 “Indeed, several studies over the past 25 years have now concluded that poor sleep can, under certain circumstances, lead to depression severe enough to be diagnosed as major depression and may contribute to other psychiatric disorders as well,” according to Stickgold.

 The link with depression has become clearer and seems to directly connect to sleep apnea, a disorder in which the flow of air into the lungs becomes interrupted during sleep.
 A 2012 study by the CDC found that folks with sleep apnea—men twice as often, and women 5.2 times more often—are likely to experience major depression than their better-rested neighbors.